landrok/yousign-api/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/cad81750c32c5346ac6b/maintainability)](https://codeclimate.com/github/landrok/yousign-api/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/cad81750c32c5346ac6b/test_coverage)](https://codeclimate.com/github/landrok/yousign-api/test_coverage)

-Yousign API client is a wrapper for the Yousign API v2 in PHP.
+Yousign API client is a wrapper for the Yousign API v3 and v2 in PHP.

 Its purpose is to use this API without having to write the HTTP calls yourself and then to retrieve the returned data through an object model.